AfterShip/phone/README.md

 phone('6123-6123', 'HKG'); // return ['+85261236123', 'HKG']
 ```

+## Without country code and no phone prefix

 If both country code and country phone prefix are not provided, will treat as USA or Canada by default

 ```javascript